 The release allows the bats to return to the wild on an evening selected very carefully, as ideal weather conditions must be met.*

 The 2014 release event is Monday, April 21*,

 in Joslyn Art Museum's east sculpture garden.
 Guests are encouraged to bring picnics, but respectfully asked to leave dogs at home for this particular event (ensures a safer release for the bats).

-This event is subject to last minute postponement due to weather conditions.
+This event is subject to last minute scheduling/postponement due to weather conditions.
 Please be sure

-to check Nebraska Wildlife Rehab's website for updates on event day. www.nebraskawildliferehab.org
+to check Nebraska Wildlife Rehab's website for updates on the event. www.nebraskawildliferehab.org/bat_release

 A hands-on activity sponsored by Nebraska Wildlife Rehab will be available for younger guests.

 The release will happen at dusk (approximately 8:15 pm).

 The Museum's galleries will be closed, but restrooms inside the atrium entrance will be accessible to attendees during the event.